eldun/eldun.github.io/_posts/2021-03-16-automating-microsoft-edge-searches.md

 </code></pre>

-`startSearch` is called, which is the starting point.
-From here, `continueSearch` is called recursively until the new tab is closed, or has reached the max number of searches (typically 50):
+`startSearch` is called, and `continueSearch` is called recursively until the new tab is closed, or has reached the max number of searches (typically 50):

 <pre><code>